Yashi-9/Hardware-Sales-Insights/README.md

 ) AS customer_segments
 GROUP BY customer_segment;
 ~~~
-To find out which segment brings in the most revenue.
+To find out which customer segment brings in the most revenue.